elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.4.8 - 2020-08-06 =
+- Temporarily disable the core sitemaps in WordPress 5.5 to avoid any conflict and redundancy.
+We're working on a deep integration to make sure Slim SEO works well with it.

 = 3.4.7 - 2020-07-29 =
 - Fix typo in JS which breaks the preview of meta fields.